Staal scores late in OT as Hurricanes beat Predators 3-2

 RALEIGH, N.C.
 (AP) — Jordan Staal scored his second goal of the game with 34.9 seconds left in overtime to give Carolina a 3-2 win over the Nashville Predators on Tuesday night and extend the Hurricanes’ winning streak to six games.

-Staal scored unassisted in the extra period, carrying the puck into the zone and beating Nashville’s Pekka Rinne to give the Hurricanes their first six-game streak in 10 years.
+Staal controlled the puck into the zone and beat Nashville’s Pekka Rinne to give the Hurricanes their first six-game streak in 10 years.
+He didn’t pull the trigger on a pass, instead sending the puck into the net.

+“I looked over and I didn’t see much for a pass,” Staal said.
+“I thought I had a decent angle of getting a good shot.”

 Sebastian Aho had a goal and an assist for the Hurricanes.
 Vincent Trocheck finished with two assists.